 - The mattress is 13” tall and is comprised of four separate layers

 - The cover is cotton and quilted with wool to add some softness and breathability to the mattress.

 - Then, there is a 2” layer of all-natural, Dunlop latex, which gives the mattress bounce and resilience.

 - Next, there are 2” of convoluted Dunlop Latex to give further support and breathability.

 - Then, there are 8” of individually-wrapped support coils, which are highly supportive and durable.

 - Finally, the base is 1” and made of coconut husk for the coils to rest on.

 Read the full Cedar mattress review, available here.

 - With the Avocado, consumers can choose to add a pillow-top or not, which adds another 2” of latex.

 - Both the Avocado and Cedar have tufted pillow-tops, which gives both mattresses a somewhat fluffy feel.
 Without the tufted top, the Zenhaven feels a bit bouncier overall.

 - The Zenhaven is flippable, meaning one side is a bit softer than the other.
 People can turn the mattress over to choose their preference between two different firmnesses.

 - The Cedar, unlike the Zenhaven and Avocado, only comes with one firmness option.

-- The Avocado and Cedar feature coils in their construction, which means they might be a bit more supportive for heavier people than the Zenhaven.
+- The Avocado and Cedar feature coils in their construction, which means they might be better mattresses for heavy people than the Zenhaven.

 - The Zenhaven uses Talalay latex, and the Avocado and Cedar use Dunlop latex.
 There aren’t any major differences between the two types.